Wang Henei: Post-war and the People's Republic of China

 In 1947, the couple moved to Yiyi Hutong in Beijing, where they had a small studio in their home.
 Wang taught sketching and sculpture in the Arts and Crafts department of Beijing Normal University.
 In 1951, she was appointed professor-sculptor at the Central Academy of Fine Arts (CAFA), where she taught sculpture, sketching, and French.

 Linyi, also a professor at CAFA, was framed for corruption during the Three-anti Campaign in 1952.
 He was tortured to give forced confessions, and tried to kill himself twice to prove his innocence.
 Wang was able to secure his release by convincing the seriously ill Xu Beihong, now the head of CAFA, to send a letter to the Ministry of Culture demanding the matter be investigated.

 Wang became the first naturalized citizen of the People's Republic of China in 1955.

 Wang returned to France for the first time in 1976 to visit family.
 Her brother beseeched her to stay, but she decided to return without saying anything about her life in China.

 Linyi died on July 16, 1997, at the age of 89.
 Wang died on January 24, 2000.
 They did not have any children.

 Art

 Wang Henei was primarily known for her sculptures of animals, such as Mother and Child, Nursing Deer, and Kitten Washing Face.
 Her lively figures combined the elegance of French sculptures with feminine feelings.
 She preferred to work in clay, mainly producing small figures.

-In 2015, the National Art Museum of China (NAMOC) presented an exhibtion of the works of Wang Henei and Wang Linyi.
+In 2015, the National Art Museum of China (NAMOC) presented an exhibition of the works of Wang Henei and Wang Linyi.